Kompromat (film): Production

+The film was shot with a budget of $8.2 million.

 Release

-The film premiered at Alliance Française French Film Festival in March 2022.
+The film premiered at Alliance Française French Film Festival on 2 March 2022.
 It was released in France on 7 September 2022.

 Reception

+Box office

+The film grossed $4.31 million worldwide.

+Critical reception

 Reviewer Kyle Smith of The Wall Street Journal wrote, "The power of the film lies in how it crafts excitement out of a granular understanding of Russian state brutishness and the degree of determination it will require to evade it.
 It will take a spy’s level of resourcefulness to emerge from the labyrinth, and 'Kompromat' has the punch of a first-rate spy thriller."

 Reviewer Michael Nordine of Variety called the film "cold but competent, which, whether intentional or not, is ultimately apropos of the subject matter."